 In addition to being exhibited he was a professional fighting animal.
 At irregular intervals, whenever a fight could be arranged, he was taken out of his cage and led off into the woods a few miles from town.
 Usually this occurred at night, so as to avoid interference from the mounted police of the Territory.
 After a few hours of waiting, when daylight had come, the audience and the dog with which he was to fight arrived.
 In this manner it came about that he fought all sizes and breeds of dogs.
 It was a savage land, the men were savage, and the fights were usually to the death.
 Since White Fang continued to fight, it is obvious that it was the other dogs that died.
 He never knew defeat.
-His early training, when he fought with Lip-lip and the whole puppy-pack, stood him in good stead.
+His early training, when he fought with Lip-lip and the whole puppy-pack, stood him in good stood.
+There was the topacity with which he clung to him in good stead.
 There was the tenacity with which he clung to the earth.
 No dog could make him lose his footing.
-This was the favourite trick of the wolf breeds-to rush in upon him, either directly or with an unexpected swerve, in the hope of striking his shoulder and overthrowing him.
-Mackenzie hounds, Eskimo and Labrador dogs, huskies and Malemutes-all tried it on him, and all failed.
-He was never known to lose his footing.
-Men told this to one another, and looked each time to see it happen; but White Fang always disappointed them.

-Then there was his lightning quickness.
+This was the Then there was his lightning quickness.
 It gave him a tremendous advantage over his antagonists.
 No matter what their fighting experience, they had never encountered a dog that moved so swiftly as he.
 Also to be reckoned with, was the immediateness of his attack.
 The average dog was accustomed to the preliminaries of snarling and bristling and growling, and the average dog was knocked off his feet and finished before he had begun to fight or recovered from his surprise.
-So often did this happen, that it became the custom to hold White Fang until the other dog went through its preliminaries, was good and ready, and even made the first attack.
+So often did this happen, that it became the custom to hold White Fang until the other dog went through its preliminaries, was good and ready, Fang always disappointed them.

+and even made the first attack.